Strengthening the Collection

 Deaccessioning allows the Museum to refine the collection and remove works of art that may be unnecessarily duplicative, or will rarely be seen due to condition or quality.
 Other objects may not be appropriate to the Museum’s mission or area of collecting.

 You can view the objects selected for deaccession below.
 Deaccessioning is a common museum practice for which professional associations have established high standards and rigorous scrutiny.
 While there are many ways that museums dispose of deaccessioned objects (including gifts to other institutions), most often they sell them to raise funds for other needed objects.
 Proceeds from sales are used only to fund other acquisitions.

 Our acquisition and deaccession policies ensure that the Rubin Museum of Art will remain a professionally responsible institution.

-The collection exists primarily to support our exhibition and research programs.
-Selections from our permanent collection of traditional material are always on view in the museum.
-In addition, we feature exhibitions of briefer duration that are not limited to our collection but allow us to explore ideas that often work in dialogue with our permanent collection.
-The Rubin is also generous in lending works of art from its collection to other institutions worldwide.
+The collection exists primarily to support our exhibitions and research programs.
+Selections from our permanent collection of traditional art are always on view.
+In addition we feature temporary exhibitions that are not limited to our collection but allow us to explore ideas that often work in dialogue with it.
+The Rubin is also generous in lending works of art from our collection to other institutions worldwide.

-The Rubin Museum seeks out long-term loans as an important way to present a fuller, richer narrative.
+The Rubin Museum values long-term loans as an important way to present fuller, richer narratives.
 These select works of art supplement the permanent collection.
-Loans broaden our outlook and our ability to tell compelling stories and reach new audiences.
-For example, our exhibitions often feature a selection from the more than one hundred works of art from the renowned Nyingjei Lam collection, on long-term loan to the Museum through 2020.
-Long-term loans enlarge the pool of objects that we draw on for exhibition, research, and loans to other exhibitions across the country and around the world.
+Loans broaden our outlook and ability to tell compelling stories and reach new audiences.
+For example, exhibitions often feature objects from the more than 80 works of art on long-term loan through 2020 from the renowned Nyingjei Lam collection.
+Long-term loans enlarge the pool of objects that we can draw on for exhibitions, research, and loans to other exhibitions across the country and around the world.